-If we denote by $\CAlg(\rmSH_S)$ the $\infty$-category of commutative algebras in $\rmSH_S$, then there exists an object in $\CAlg(\rmSH_S)$ representing homotopy invariant algebraic $\K$-theory of Weibel \cite{weibel-homotopyinvariantktheory, cisinski-descentpar}.
-As a functor, it sends $Y\in \rmSm_S$ to $\mathrm{KH}(Y)$, the (non-connective) spectrum of homotopy invariant algebraic $\K$-theory of $Y$.
-This motive is usually denoted as $\mathrm{KH}_S$ but we will denote it here as $\BU_S$, inspired by the topological analogy.
+is the (non-connective) spectrum of homotopy invariant algebraic $\K$-theory of $Y$ \footnote{ This motive is usually denoted as $\mathrm{KGL}_S$ but we will denote it here as $\BU_S$, inspired by the topological analogy.} .
 The relation between the motive $\BU_S$ and the theory of non-commutative motives was studied in \cite{MR3281141}.
-Let us briefly recall this relation.
+Let us briefly recall it.
 First of all, to every $Y\in \rmSm_S$ we can assign a \emph{dg-category over $S$}, $\Perf(Y)$, of perfect complexes on $Y$.
 This dg-category is of \emph{finite type} in the sense of \cite{toen-vaquie}.
 This assignment can be organized into a symmetric monoidal $\infty$-functor where $\dgcat^\mathrm{idem, ft, op, \otimes}_S$ denotes the monoidal full $\infty$-subcategory of $\dgcat^\mathrm{idem, op, \otimes}_S$ consisting of $S$-dg-categories of finite type.
 One can mimic the construction of motives starting from the theory of dg-categories.
 More precisely, one constructs a presentable stable symmetric monoidal $\s$-category $\rmSHNC_S^\otimes$ together with a symmetric monoidal functor

-satisfying a universal property analogous to (1),(2), (3) above for $\rmSH$, namely, every \emph{Nisnevich square of dg-categories} (see \cite[Section 33.1]{MR3281141}) is sent to a pushout diagram, the pullback along the canonical projection $\Perf(S)\to\Perf(\mathbb{A}^1_S)$ is sent to an equivalence and the image of the cofiber $(\mathbb{P}_S^1, \infty)$ is $\otimes$-invertible.
-From the universal property of $\rmSH_S^\otimes$, one then obtains a symmetric monoidal $\s$-functor
+satisfying a universal property analogous to (1),(2), (3) above for $\rmSH$, namely: \begin{enumerate}[(1')] \item every \emph{Nisnevich square of dg-categories} (see \cite[Section 33.1]{MR3281141}) is sent to a pushout diagram; \item the pullback along the canonical projection $\Perf(S)\to\Perf(\mathbb{A}^1_S)$ is sent to an equivalence; \item the image of the cofiber $\Perf((\mathbb{P}_S^1, \infty))$ is $\otimes$-invertible. \end{enumerate} More concretely, the objects of $\rmSHNC_S$ can be identified with functors $\dgcat^\mathrm{idem, ft, \otimes}_S\to \Sp$ satisfying the conditions (1'),(2'), (3').
+Moreover, from the universal property of $\rmSH_S^\otimes$, one then obtains a symmetric monoidal $\s$-functor